matteoferla/pyfurby/software.md

 The motion in the original really useful tutorial is triggered by reading the `/proc/asound/card0/pcm0p/sub0/status` status.
 Namely if there is a sound playing it moves.
 Which is not great.

-The functionality is better served with the [API I wrote](API.md), i.e. adding a service which runs in Python
+The functionality is better served with the [Python API](API.md), i.e. adding a service which runs in Python

     from pyfurby import Furby
     furby = Furby()